chrisoeser/Compute-Truth-Tables/README.md

 It prints out their truth tables.

 The two input lines must contain two letter variables and one these boolean operators, AND, OR, NOT.
+The input can also include parenthesis.

-exp. `a AND NOT b` `a OR NOT b`
+exp. `a AND NOT b` `a OR b` `NOT(a AND b)`